Tien Chiu

 • Share on Tumblr

-• Print
+• Print (Opens in new window) Print

-Filed Under: All blog posts, textiles, sewing, weaving, weavolution Tagged With: wedding dress
+Filed Under: All blog posts, sewing, textiles, weaving, weavolution Tagged With: wedding dress

 Previous post: Weaving calculations